UK Individual Shareholders Society

 Go to the Contact page to contact us.

 One of the peculiarities of the corporate scene is that those shareholders who do vote at the General Meetings of companies, tend to overwhelmingly support the recommendations of the directors.
 The result is that most resolutions get passed by more than 95% or higher.
-It is only a very rare event that resolutions are defeated—such as votes on Remuneration, and they are only “advisory” ones anyway.
+It is only a very rare event that resolutions are defeated—such as votes on Remuneration.

 It is very obvious that shareholders do not consider the resolutions individually and tend to tick the “For” box without thinking.
 Are private shareholders any different to institutions in their voting patterns in this regard?
 Probably not, if they bother to vote at all.
 Apathy reigns it seems, but there may also be a lack of basic understanding here about what the typical resolutions mean and how shareholders should consider each of them.
 So this article is intended to provide some guidance on the subject.